 And it works.
 After three days of activity, two business ideas have emerged.
 These must now be turned into projects.
 One idea is about the processing of food while the second has more to do with transferring the necessary know-how.
 Information centres – known as HUBs – should be set up in various regions of Kenya.
 These would enable farmers to learn new skills by means of special educational measures, training courses and access to computers.
 The HUBs would provide them with important information about harvests and cultivation, as well as processing and marketing.

-The three days of the lab of tomorrow come to an end.
+The three days of the innovation workshop come to an end.
 If the participating entrepreneurs choose to pursue their ideas further, they will come together again in April to take the next steps.

 Christoffer Brick, one of the co-organisers with GIZ, is very pleased.
 ‘The idea of the lab works well,’ he says.
 ‘This second lab has confirmed that.
 Despite their initial scepticism, the entrepreneurs have come up with some great ideas.
 Ultimately, of course, we’ll have to judge our success by the projects that emerge, but the concept in itself is promising.’
 The participants are satisfied too.
 ‘I’m really impressed how well organized the lab of tomorrow is and how many different fields of expertise it brings together to pursue a common goal.
 It’s great to see that we all feel the same about food waste and are thus equally energetic about creating solutions,’ says Vita Jarolimkova, founder of the start-up FoodPowder (FoPo).